joedicastro/vps-comparison/README.md

 -   The Vultr's ISO image library include several ISOs like Alpine, Arch, Finnix, FreePBX, pfSense, Rancher Os, SystemRescueCD, and Trinity Rescue Kit.
 -   The Vultr's "Custom ISO image" feature allows you to install virtually any SO supported by KVM and the server architecture.
 -   Linode does not preload your ssh keys into the instance automatically, but it's trivial to do it manually anyway (ssh-copy-id).
--   To test the "Distro install in instance" I use a installation script to install Arch Linux from an official Debian instance.
-The purpose is to test if you are restricted in any way to use a different SO than the ones officially supported.
--   The "Distro install" script fails partially in OVH and Linode, requires your manual intervention, that does not mean that you are not able to do it, only that you'll probably need more work to do it.
 -   Scaleway has a curious way to provide custom images, a service called [Image Builder.](https://github.com/scaleway/image-builder) You have to create an instance with the Image Builder an from there you are able to create you own ISO image usign a Docker builder system that create images that can run on real hardware.

 Security